-The ethical towels are manufactured by Welspun, a leading textiles producer that has set up several initiatives with the aim of improving the lives of workers in the industry.
-They also have a strong program in place to ensure sustainable practices are used across their whole supply chain.
+The ethical towels are manufactured by Welspun, a leading textiles producer that has set up several initiatives to improve the lives of workers in the industry.
+They also have a strong program to ensure sustainable practices are used across their whole supply chain.

 No article on eco-friendly towels would be complete without mentioning Turkish cotton.
 These towels have been made in Denzil, Turkey using ethically farmed, premium cotton.

-There are no dangerous chemicals used in the manufacturing of the towels, and the ends are double stitched to enhance durability.
-The towels are 700 GSM meaning they’re thick, soft and fluffy so you can get that spa feeling in your own bathroom.
+There are no dangerous chemicals used in the towels’ manufacturing, and the ends are double stitched to enhance durability.
+The towels are 700 GSM, meaning they’re thick, soft, and fluffy.
+They give you that spa feeling in your own bathroom.

-They come in an array of beautiful colours including cranberry (pictured), plum and moss.
+They come in an array of beautiful colors including cranberry (pictured), plum, and moss.

-Bamboo is widely known as an eco-friendly material, so lots of people assume anything with bamboo on the label is good for the environment.
+Bamboo is widely known as an eco-friendly material, so many people assume anything with bamboo on the label is good for the environment.
 Unfortunately, this isn’t always the case.
 Towels are an example where bamboo isn’t always best.

 The bamboo plant itself is very sustainable, it:

-Sounds great right?
-But pure bamboo fibres are hard and scratchy, so not suitable for making towels.
+But pure bamboo fibers are hard and scratchy, so not suitable for making towels.
 The environmental issues come when bamboo is turned into the delicate soft fabric you know and love.
 The name for this fabric is bamboo rayon.
 There are three main types of bamboo rayon.

 The most common type is viscose bamboo.
 Most bamboo towels are made using the viscose method unless they say otherwise.
 The viscose process uses highly toxic chemicals that are extremely polluting to the environment.
 These chemicals are either disposed of as hazardous waste or end up leaking into nearby waterways.

 The second type is modal bamboo.
-The modal process is essentially the same as the viscose process with a few extra steps to increase the strength of the material.
+The modal process is essentially the same as the viscose process, with a few extra steps to increase the material’s strength.
 The modal method still produces harmful chemical waste.

 One of the best ways to make sure you’re not being greenwashed is to look for certified towels.
-You can be confident that towels with eco-friendly certifications have been made in a sustainable and ethical way.
+You can be confident that towels with eco-friendly certifications have been made sustainably and ethically.

 The most common certification for towels are: